Vets-Who-Code/vets-who-code-app/README.md

 Remember, this is optional.
 If you prefer to set up your development environment manually, you can continue to do so.

+## Image Generation Script for Blog Post Images

+**How it Works**

+**How to Run** - Verify you have the environment variable locally in a .env file (GEMINI_API_KEY).

+To get a local copy up and running, you'll need a few things installed on your machine.

 ## Contributing :handshake:

 We love contributions!
 Please read our [Contributing Guidelines](contributing.md) to get started.